DuqueMH41/baikal-docker/README.md

 # baikal-docker
-Baïkal CalDAV and CardDAV Server in Docker
+Baïkal CalDAV and CardDAV Server in Docker, will keep updating new versions, made with AI help, built from sabre.io official guide

 # Baikal Docker (Custom)